DunklesKaltesNichts/Stationeers/fakebus/Readme.md

 64102 > set the Housing setting at pin 4 (D3) to 102
 For my light control to select the flow.
 (100: Off, 101: running light, 102: filling light, 103: all on)

-Examples
+Examples:

+9969112:
-9969112: Broadcast, set all housings to 112 > Storm, close the garage doors, activate lights and sirens.
+Broadcast, set all housings to 112 > Storm, close the garage doors, activate lights and sirens.

+4052050:
-4052050: set the Flow in my greenhouse to 50. this sets the blowing in vent to 125 and the blowing out vent to 75.
+set the Flow in my greenhouse to 50. this sets the blowing in vent to 125 and the blowing out vent to 75.

+6561102:
+Control room IC.
+101: Pressure in oxygen tank low.
+102: Overpressure alarm in the oxygen tank.
+For information only.
+The overpressure valve runs autonomously.
+103: Oxygen Filter full.